 But back to feeding time.
 This time we coasted towards Coconut island where a feast awaited.
 A vicious-looking fish called ‘Elephant Ear’ sat central to our table.
 It’s bizarre texture and peaked snout didn’t look remotely palatable but our waitress peeled the fleshy meat from its bone and served it in translucent pancakes with vermicelli noodles and crispy lettuce leaves.
 More food came to our table… a dish of Vietnam’s favourite vegetable – Morning Glory, a broth of tomatoes with white fish, and a bowl of fluffy white rice.

 Before we could digest our lunch, our guide whisked us off again – ‘We’re on a tight schedule!’ she reminded.
-We had a further three hour journey to our home stay in the Can Tho district where we’d be perfectly sited for our early visit to the Cai Rang floating market the following morning.
+We had a further three-hour journey to our homestay in the Can Tho district where we’d be perfectly suited for our early visit to the Cai Rang floating market the following morning.

 It seemed to be.
 We were staying with a local family and our orders were to be in the kitchen by 6pm for our cookery class.